Skip to main

 • Small businesses may also benefit from tax credits that help cover the costs of starting up a new 401(k) plan.

-401(k) tax credits for small business
+401(k) tax credits for small businesses

 The original SECURE Act created several new tax benefits for small businesses starting a retirement plan.
-For example, the original bill added a startup tax credit (more on this below) and an automatic enrollment credit, which provides employers with a $500 tax credit for three consecutive years a plan has an auto-enroll feature.
+For example, the original bill added a startup tax credit (more on this below) and an automatic enrollment credit, which provides employers with a $500 tax credit for three consecutive years if a plan has an auto-enroll feature.

 SECURE 2.0, which was passed in December 2022, expands on most of these incentives.
 The following are the most relevant 401(k) tax credits for employers.

-1. Doubles tax credits for new plans
+1. Tax credits for new plans

-For small businesses with no more than 50 employees, SECURE Act 2.0 increases the existing tax credit to cover 100% of plan start-up costs up to $5,000 per year for the first three years.
+For small businesses with no more than 50 employees, the SECURE Act 2.0 increases the existing tax credit to cover 100% of plan start-up costs up to $5,000 per year for the first three years.
 This could mean a total of $15,000 in tax credit savings.

 Medium-sized businesses with 51 to 100 employees are still subject to original SECURE Act tax credits which cover up to 50% of administrative costs, capped annually at $5,000 per employer for three years.